Hmigotto/Hmigotto/README.md

 - 🔭 I’m currently working on this read me file LMAO
 - 🌱 I’m currently learning x86 and react, to many books for birthday man, what else can i say
-- 👯 I’m looking to collaborate with the programing comunity, love u guys S2
+- 👯 I’m looking to collaborate with the programming community, love u guys S2
 - 🤔 I’m looking for help with the things i have trouble with
 - 💬 Ask me about something !
 - 📫 How to reach me: hmigotto@gmail.com